ubco-cmps/data301_course/notes/week09/lab.md

 Due to a scheduling mixup (my fault), I need to combine Labs 5 and 6 together.
 Do not worry, it is not "twice" the amount of work - the lab is almost the same length (maybe a little longer) but it is about two disparate topics: advanced git and data visualizations.

-## Lab 5
+## Lab 5 - Advanced Git

 After many years of searching, I have found the [**PERFECT** tutorial](http://learngitbranching.js.org) to help you get more familiar with git commands, particularly branching, and merging - things you will start encountering when you start collaboratively working on the projects.
 Rather than make this a milestone task though, I will be including it as part of Lab 5.
 It's included here so you know that you should do this part of the lab before proceeding to Task 3 onwards.
-You are responsible for completing the following modules (at minimium):
+You are responsible for completing the following modules (at minimum):

 - "Main: Introduction Sequence" <- This should mostly be review
   - Exercise 1